irfaanmeah/IntradayForecast/README.md

 # IntradayForecast

-App to build an intraday forecast
+App to build an intraday forecast..